WPCD-Workflows/documentation/source/old/imp3/public/xml/imp3_gridservicelibrary.rst

 Setting up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The grid service library requires the ITM data structure version 4.09a
+The grid service library requires the EU-IM data structure version 4.09a
 (or later).
 Before using it you have to make sure your environment is
 set up properly.
 The following section assumes you are using csh or tcsh
 on the Gateway.